ralemac7/ralemac7/README.md

 ###

-<p align="center">I have been involved in Minecraft Servers development for some years and have served on the staff team at several servers such as Minearte Network.<br><br>GitHub is my primary tool for managing my school work.
-While I am not a developer, I use it to maintain control over my projects.
+<p align="center">I have been involved in Minecraft server development for several years and am the owner of Nookure Network.</p>
+<p align="center">GitHub is my primary tool for managing my school work and server-related projects.
+While I am not a professional developer, I use it to organize and maintain control over my work.
 Please note that the code I work with may not be of high quality or advanced.</p>

 ###